BDA-KTS/-ClaimsGen-_-Verified-Claims-Wizard/README.md

 # Description
-The Verified Claims Wizard is a method to generate a repository of verified claims that are collected from diverse fact-checking organizations and put together in one place.
+The Verified Claims Wizard is a method that generates a repository of verified claims that are collected from diverse fact-checking organizations and puts together in one place.
 Each claim includes detailed information such as author, URL, date, truth values and other pertinent details, providing a rich resource of verified claims and their corresponding reviews.An user could use this method to generate a repository of claims and then search claims of their own interest based on various filter criteria.

 ### Social Science Usecase

-As a social scientist Mary wants to investigate the impact of Gun laws on the society.
-She has a huge data dump of claims, but wants to search those pertaining to gun laws over the entire time period.
-She uses the search box to find methods related to claims.The search functionality of the MH shows her a list of related methods and tutorials related to claims that can help her generate a huge repository of claims out of it.
+Mary is a researcher who wants to investigate the impact of Gun laws on the society.
+She has a huge collection of claims, from different websites but wants to have them all at one place and search those pertaining to gun laws over a particular time period.
+She uses the search box to find methods related to claims or fact-checks.The search functionality of the MH shows her a list of related methods and tutorials related to claims.
+She then uses Verified Claims Wizard that generates a huge repository of claims out of it.
 She then searches this repository regarding all claims related to the Gun laws and it brings her a list of all relevant claims, be it true, false, mixed or others which she can reuse for her study.

 Lily is a researcher who wants to study the evolution of false claims related to Covid or coronavirus.
 She collects claims from a number of fact-checking websites but does not have an easy way to pick only those that are false and also related to Covid.
-She uses the search box in MH to find methods related to fact-checking.The search functionality of the MH shows her a list or related methods and tutorials related to Fact-Checking that can help her generate a fact checked claims repository out of it.She generates the repository and runs a search querry to find all false claims related to covid or coronavirus in a very short time.
-The then collects those claims and uses it for her research.
+She uses the search box in MH to find methods related to fact-checking.The search functionality of the MH shows her a list or related methods and tutorials related to Fact-Checking that can help her generate a fact checked claims repository out of it.She generates the repository using Verified Claims Wizard and runs a search querry to find all false claims related to covid or coronavirus in a very short time.

 ### Keywords